softwarefactory-project/sf-docs/docs/operator/nodepool_operator.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To provide the password environment variable to the nodepool-builder service,
-you have add image name and registration password in
+you have to add image name and registration password in
 /etc/software-factory/sfconfig.yaml:

 .. code-block:: bash